Camping guide · New Brunswick

 Frequently asked questions

-How many private campgrounds are listed for New Brunswick?
+How many campgrounds are there in New Brunswick?

-Northern Stay's directory currently lists 28 campgrounds across New Brunswick, including 7 verified Portage partners with online booking.
-The directory covers private operators across the major regions; provincial-park and federal-park sites are reserved through the relevant government booking system.
+This guide covers 29 campgrounds and RV parks across New Brunswick, including 4 you can book online instantly right here.
+It spans private campgrounds across every major region; provincial-park and federal-park sites are reserved through the relevant government booking system.

 When is the best time to camp in New Brunswick?